tlvince/eslint-plugin-jasmine/docs/rules/prefer-jasmine-matcher.md

-# Enforce jasmine matchers are used instead of comparison within expect
+# Enforce jasmine matchers are used instead of comparison within expect (prefer-jasmine-matcher).

 This rule enforces that within `expect` jasmine matchers are used instead of comparison operators such as `===`, `==`, `!==`, `!=`, `>`, `<`, `>=`, `<=`.